European Classics: Spain, France and Central Europe

 Your journey continues in the Netherlands, where you’ll visit the Dutch windmill park Kinderdijk, a UNESCO World Heritage Site.
-Take a bike tour past the picturesque windmills—quintessential Holland—and then spend an afternoon connecting with Dutch students over a soccer game or picnic.
+Take a bike tour past the picturesque windmills—quintessential Holland—and then spend an afternoon connecting with Dutch students over a soccer game and picnic.
 Later, visit the International Court of Justice at the Hague, and explore the exhibitions of the UN office, before traveling on to Amsterdam.

 Amsterdam, The Netherlands

 Pay a visit to a Dutch farm to learn how cheese and clogs are made.
 Explore the farm, meet the animals, and join in some group traditional Dutch games.
 Later, return to Amsterdam and visit Anne Frank’s House.
-The house and museum is a fascinating and deeply moving glimpse into the Holocaust, a concrete reminder of the importance of cultural understanding and global peace.
-Tonight you’ll have dinner on a canal cruise.
+The museum is a fascinating and deeply moving glimpse into the Holocaust, a concrete reminder of the importance of cultural understanding and global peace.
+Tonight, you’ll have dinner on a canal cruise.

 Drive through the German countryside, to the town of Rheinbrohl, where you’ll meet your homestay family.
 Settle in at your new home in this exclusive People to People experience.
 Over the next couple of days, you’ll immerse yourself in the everyday life of a German family, enjoying everything from regional foods and local traditions to social activities with students your age.

 Today you’ll travel by way of Lake Constance, and you’ll have the unique chance to spend time at a retirement home, where you’ll discover shared interests and celebrate differences with the residents.
 Later, enjoy an unforgettable BBQ dinner—complete with traditional German games—against the spectacular backdrop of alpine views.
 Go on an evening hike, soaking up the fresh air and stunning natural beauty.